stephenberry/glaze/docs/chrono.md

 ```

 Unlike `glz::epoch_time<Duration>` (a storage type you declare your member as), `glz::epoch_count` wraps an ordinary `system_clock` time-point member in place, so you can keep the field's native type.
 Like `date_format`, it routes through the JSON serializer (so it also works for NDJSON and stencil output) and is a compile error under the native-encoding backends (BEVE, CBOR, MsgPack, BSON, TOML).

+Unix time does not count leap seconds, so a `utc_clock` member is converted to Unix time and a leap second is written as the `:59` second before it.
+Use the default ISO 8601 form to preserve leap seconds.

 The count is read as a JSON integer: exponent form (`1e3` → `1000`) is accepted, while fractional values (`1.5`) and quoted numbers (`"1500"`) are rejected with `error_code::parse_error`.